 Don’t cut corners with legal advice.
 Get advice from an experienced professional.
 For example, check out Allens Accelerate a legal practice dedicated to supporting the Australian startup community and providing expert legal advice to startups, investors, and corporates and government agencies responding to disruption and investing in innovation.
 Allens also run community forums such as their Social Enterprise Startup Bootcamps.

 Step 6: Design the Minimum Solution.
-Learn how to design a prioritized roadmap to start designing and building your solution.
+Learn how to design a prioritised roadmap to start designing and building your solution.

 These articles are written to capture the essence of the six steps of the Jetpack for Changemakers program.
 We’re sharing them to provide a guide of what we have found to be most effective for purpose-driven startups.
 If you are interested in gaining a more in-depth understanding, along with the accountability and personalised guidance from experienced coaches to complete each step, please get in touch with us.
 We would love to chat about your options.